 The South West is home to many buildings and places that tell the fascinating story of the region’s past.

-From Wellington Dam to the Busselton Jetty, numerous historically significant sites dot the region's landscape.
+From Wellington Dam to the Busselton Jetty and the timber mill cottages of Pemberton, numerous historically significant sites dot the region’s landscape.